 Affiliates can include the following:

 - Blogs or influencer sites in which authors earn commissions on specific product sales for brands they may support or represent.
-(Notable examples include Kim Kardashian, travel bloggers, and mommy bloggers.)
+(Examples include Kim Kardashian, travel bloggers, and mommy bloggers.)

 - News and mass media sites may promote specific brands through advertising or content articles.
 (Some notable examples include the New York Times, Buzzfeed, and The Chive.)

 - Loyalty and cashback sites are intended to be the go-to locations for consumers to shop at, where they will return on a regular basis to earn perks such as cashback for purchases.
-(Notable examples include sites like Ebates/Rakuten, Employee Discounts, and airline points.)
+(Examples include sites like Ebates/Rakuten, Employee Discounts, and airline points.)

 - A sub-affiliate network is a third-party network that affiliates can join if they wish to work with a single source rather than a brand or agency.